 - What types of employment contracts and agreements exist in law?
 Which are the most beneficial to foreign investors?

-A fixed duration contract has a unique characteristic – unless the employer gives appropriate advance and written notice to the employee of the contract expiration and non-renewal prior to the expiry date, the contract is automatically renewed upon expiration for a length of time equal to its initial duration, or deemed as an unspecified duration contract if the total length of the contract exceeds two years.
-It cannot be terminated prior to the end of its term, except due to gross misconduct, act of god (or force majeure), or written agreement in the presence of a Labor Inspector.
+A FDC has a unique characteristic – unless the employer gives appropriate advance and written notice to the employee of the contract expiration and non-renewal prior to the expiry date, the contract is automatically renewed upon expiration for a length of time equal to its initial duration, or deemed as a UDC if the total length of the contract term exceeds 2 years.
+A FDC cannot be terminated prior to the end of its term, except due to gross misconduct, act of god (i.e., force majeure), or a written agreement made in the presence of a Labor Inspector.

-An unspecified duration contract does not have to be in writing, but making it in writing and setting out clear terms and conditions of employment will be useful.
-An unspecified duration contract will continue until it is terminated by either or both parties according to the legal procedures.
+A UDC is not required to be in writing, but making it in writing and setting out clear terms and conditions of employment will be useful.
+A UDC will continue until it is terminated by either or both parties according to the legal procedures.

-Each of the two (2) types has its own advantages depending on the circumstance and the needs of the hiring entity.
-A fixed duration contract is usually fit for a short term project, whereas an undetermined duration contract would be more appropriate for long-term employment.
+Each of the 2 contract types has its own advantages depending on the circumstances and the needs of the employer.
+A FDC is usually fit for a short term project, whereas an UDC would be more appropriate for long-term employment.

 A well-executed labor contract will help minimize the risks of misunderstanding, misstatement and cross-expectation of the contract terms.
-It will also help bring a healthy and happy employment relationship and more importantly, prevent disputes and save cost, time and reputation.
+It will also create a healthy employment relationship and more importantly, save cost, time and prevent risk of disputes and risks to reputation.

-- What benefits is an employer required to provide employees?
+- What benefits must an employer provide to employees?

-A number of benefits are required by law, but some requirements are not well-defined and employers meet them in various ways.
+The Labor Law requires employee benefits – some of which are not well-defined and employers meet them in various ways.
 For example, the Labor Law requires employers to provide primary health care.
-Some employers offer group health insurance, some self-insure, some have trained medical care providers on staff.
+As such, some employers offer group health insurance, some self-insure, and some have trained medical care providers on staff.

-Other requirements: a 48-hour (6 days) work week, with annual leave of 18 (eighteen) days, days off for public holidays and days off for special events such as weddings, child delivery and illness of a child or parent (deductible from annual leave).
+Other standard requirements are a 48-hour (6 days) work week, annual leave of 18 (eighteen) days, days off for public holidays and for special events such as weddings, child delivery and illness of a child or parent (deductible from annual leave).

-Cambodian law requires employers to establish clean working environments and maintain standards of hygiene and sanitation for employees.
-Moreover, a number of benefits including primary health care, breast feeding break, nursing room and day care center (if there are 100 (one hundred) female workers or more) are mandated by the Labor Law.
+The Labor Law requires employers to establish clean working environments and maintain standards of hygiene and sanitation for employees.
+Moreover, a number of benefits including primary health care, breast-feeding break, nursing room and day care center (if there are 100 or more female workers) are mandated by the Labor Law.

 Additionally, other employment related benefits include:

-- Weekly time off: Maximum working hours are eight (8) hours per day or forty-eight (48) hours per week, and the weekly break should be at least one full day, which should principally be a Sunday.
+- Weekly time off: Maximum working hours are 8 hours per day with a total of 48 hours per week, with a weekly break of at least one full day, which should principally be a Sunday.
 As per common practice among most companies (other than those in the manufacturing industry), both Saturday and Sunday are granted as weekly days off.